NIKITA by Virtuals (NIKITA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NIKITA by Virtuals Historical Price

-According to the latest data gathered on NIKITA by Virtuals live price page, the current price of NIKITA by Virtuals is 0USD.
-The circulating supply of NIKITA by Virtuals(NIKITA) is 997.29M NIKITA , giving it a market capitalization of $241.20K.
+According to the latest data gathered on NIKITA by Virtuals live price page, the current price of NIKITA by Virtuals is 0.00019918USD.
+The circulating supply of NIKITA by Virtuals(NIKITA) is 997.29M NIKITA , giving it a market capitalization of $198.64K.

 The NIKITA by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NIKITA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.